-Each year, the Community Foundation also makes focused, donor-driven grants that vary in amount, geography and cause.
-This special initiative grantmaking is designated and fully funded by donors.
+Each year, the Community Foundation makes focused, donor-driven grants that vary in amount, geography and cause.
+These grants are designated and fully funded by donors.
 Typically, grantees are determined by a grant selection committee with representation and/or leadership of the community that will be served by the grant awards.
 These grants are administered by the Foundation but may be implemented in partnership with the funder community.

 Recent examples of special initiative grantmaking:

 The LBGTQ+ Advancement Fund grants supported organizations working to improve the quality of life for LGBTQ+ Arkansans by providing legal, health, education, advocacy or other high-demand services/programs.
-The Fund is supported through grants from the Alice L. Walton Foundation and from Olivia and Tom Walton through the Walton Family Foundation.
-It is also supported by additional funds from the Winthrop Rockefeller Foundation.
+The Fund was created by the Alice L. Walton Foundation and from Olivia and Tom Walton through the Walton Family Foundation.
+It was also supported by additional funds from the Winthrop Rockefeller Foundation.